desihub/LSS/README.rst

 Versions developed for different specific settings are being created.
 These are in separate folders in the py/LSS directory.
 Common tools go in the LSS directory.

-Scripts meant to act like executables are in the bin directory.
-The default mode will produce output in your CSCRATCH directory on NERSC.
+Scripts meant to act like executables are in the bin directory, but most of what gets run by the LSS pipeline is in the scripts directory. scripts/main/mkCat_main.py is the primary script for running LSS catalogs.

 Examples
 --------

+The full LSS pipeline for a data version is scripts/dark_LSScat_pipe.sh

+These are from early developments and might still work

 python bin/mkCat_SV3_simp.py --type QSO #This re-creates the version 1 catalogs writing them into your scratch by default.
 One should be able to test edits to the catalogs using this (starting from some pre-defined inputs).
 Available types are QSO, BGS_ANY, BGS_BRIGHT, ELG, ELG_HIP, LRG, MWS_ANY